-With six criteria – comfort, speed, security of fit, agility, responsiveness and protection – we were able to take some of the most exciting lightweight trail runners and come up with our top 10.
-The North Face Flight RTK came out on top and was the most well rounded shoe.
-The biggest surprise shoe was probably the Columbia Montrail FluidFlex FKT II.
-It was not the highest scoring shoe in any category, but was right behind the Flight RTK in terms of being a solid all around shoe.
-The Inov-8 Trail Talon 235 was another surprise because the shoe was so fast.
+With six criteria – comfort, speed, security of fit, agility, responsiveness and protection – we were able to take some of the most exciting lightweight trail runners and present our top five.
+The New Balance Summit Unknown came out on top and was the most well rounded shoe.
+The biggest surprise shoe was probably the Scarpa Spin RS.
+It was not the highest scoring shoe in any category, but was tied with the Summit Unknown in terms of being a solid all around shoe.
 As trail running continues to explode in 2018, it is exciting to see new shoes redefining what a lightweight trail shoe can be.
 It was not too long ago that a lightweight trail shoe was synonymous with minimalist and uncomfortable for long distances.
-Now, we have shoes like The North Face RTK that is one of the lightest shoes available at 8 ounces but is comfortable to go the distance of a 100 miler.
-Some brands continue to stay in their niche, such as Inov-8, where they make similar shoes as they always have.
-This is not necessarily a bad thing but in some instances, like Columbia Montrail, they have used the same FluidFlex midsole with no change in the last several iterations of their shoes.
-Innovation is the key to success.
+Now, we have shoes like The New Balance Summit Unknown that is one of the lightest shoes available at 8.6 ounces but is comfortable to go the distance of a 100 miler.
+Some brands continue to stay in their niche, such as La Sportiva, where they make very specific shoes like the VK that is designed to just go uphill, very quickly.
+It is not necessarily a bad thing for companies to stay within their niche.
+This season is an example of that with all brands represented, making really quality shoes but nothing outside the box of what they have done before.

 For the comfort category we mainly looked for cushioning, flexibility, upper materials and general fit.
 Comfort is a fairly broad reaching category that runs into almost every other category, for example, a shoe may be very fast, but if it is uncomfortable then you can’t run fast in it.
-The top overall performer was the new The North Face Flight RTK.
-This shoe utilized a knit engineered mesh upper which has been a new popular trend in road shoes.
-By adding some overlays it created a very comfortable, seamless and secure upper.
+The top overall performer was the new The Brooks PureGrit7.
+This shoe utilized a knit mesh upper which has been a new popular trend in road shoes.
+There are no overlays on this upper which helped make a very comfortable, seamless upper but also one that is not very protective.
 It also had an incredibly cushioned, lightweight and responsive midsole.
-In contrast to The North Face shoe is the Inov-8 X-Talon 230 which was ranked as the lowest in comfort.
-This shoe has a stiff and thick upper and a harsh midsole.
-Most race oriented shoes, like the X-Talon, were ranked very low on comfort.
+In contrast to The PureGrit is the La Sportiva VK which was ranked as the lowest in comfort.
+This shoe has a very snug and tight upper and a harsh midsole.
+Most race oriented shoes, like the VK, rank very low on comfort.

 Generally speaking, most lightweight shoes are going to be faster than your average shoe, just based on weight alone.
 However, some are more race oriented than others.
 We determined if a shoe was fast by a combination of its responsiveness, grip, fit, “pop”, and a general “fast” feeling.
 Some shoes feel fast on buffed single track, some are fast on technical terrain.
-The fastest shoe for non-technical terrain was the Inov-8 Trail Talon 235.
-This shoe out scored all others, except the Inov-8 X-Talon 230.
-The X-Talon uses essentially the same midsole as the Trail Talon but with its 8 millimeter-deep lugs was able to handle the most technical terrain, where as the Trail Talon with its more flexible outsole and shallower lugs performed incredibly well on hard packed, groomed trails.
-Other top contenders here were the Brooks Mazama 2 and the Adidas Terrex Aggrevic Speed.
+The fastest shoe for non-technical terrain was the New Balance Summit Unknown.
+This shoe out scored all others, except the Scarpa Spin RS.
+The Spin RS has the deepest and most aggressive lugs of any shoe tested and loved going fast on gnarly and wet terrain.

 Security of Fit

-For our definition, security of fit means how well your foot fits in and how secure it feels in the shoe.
-We are looking for how the heel fits, is the toe box too narrow, does your foot slide around while making hard turns, does the lacing system work well, and does it run true to size.
+For our definition, security of fit means how well the foot fits in and how secure it feels in the shoe.
+We are looking for how the heel fits, is the toe box too narrow, does the foot slide around while making hard turns, does the lacing system work well, and does it run true to size.
 We do our best to make our testing categories as objective as possible, but this may be the most subjective one.
 Since everyone’s foot is different, one shoe can fit someone really well and be the worst thing for someone else.
 That is why in our reviews of the shoes we try and make sure every tester’s voice is heard and we outline the good and bad of each shoe.
-We had several shoes this season that scored equally well in the category.
-The common thread running through all of them was how secure the midfoot felt and how well it prevented our feet from sliding around and how well the laces work in securing the shoe to the foot.
-Some poor examples of this was the Adidas Terrex Aggrevic Speed which did not have enough eye holes to evenly distribute pressure across the top of the foot or securely lock it in and the Inov-8 X-Talon 230 that had a narrow fit, but a very high volume upper that did not prevent the foot from sliding.
+We had several shoes this season that scored equally well in this category.
+The common thread running through all of them was how secure the midfoot felt and how well it prevented our feet from sliding around with how well the laces work in securing the shoe to the foot.
+This season almost all shoes scored the same.
+However, the Scarpa Spin RS stood out as having the most secure fit, even if it runs a little small.

 Agility is the shoe’s ability to cut back and forth to avoid obstacles and handle tight switchbacks.
 It’s a combination of grip and security of fit that work together to help you confidently carve up the trail.
-Typically the more race specific shoes were more agile shoes because they have a lower drop and lower profile which really helps with ground feel.
-A shoe that is more cushioned or comfort focused tends to be a slower shoe, with less aggressive outsoles and so agility is not as good, but also not as important.
-The most agile shoes were also our two fastest shoes, the Inov-8 Trail Talon 235 and X-Talon 230.
-They both offer incredible grip and are very agile due to their low profile designs.
-The X-Talon excels on very technical and soft terrain where the Trail Talon works best on hard packed trails.
+Typically the more race specific a shoe is the more agile it is because they have a lower drop and lower profile which really helps with ground feel.
+A shoe that is more cushioned or comfort focused tends to be a slower shoe, with less aggressive outsoles and so agility is not as good, but also not as important since you can roll over most obstacles.
+The most agile shoes were also our two fastest shoes, the New Balance Summit Unknown and the Scarpa Spin RS.
+They both offer incredible grip and are very agile due to their lower profile designs and snug fits.
+The Spin RS excels on very technical and soft terrain where the Summit Unknown works best on hard packed trails.

 The definition of responsiveness is how much energy the shoe returns with each foot strike.
 The level of responsiveness is typically based on the midsole material.
 Generally, a firmer shoe is more responsive than a plush, highly cushioned shoe.
 But with advances in midsole technology and new midsole materials shoe companies are starting to figure out how to make a shoe that is well cushioned and responsive.
-The best example of this is The North Face Flight RTK.
+The best example of this is the Scarpa Spin RS.
 It is firmer than a Hoka style shoe, but softer than a race day shoe and was tied for the highest responsiveness rating.
-Both Inov-8 shoes, the Trail Talon and the X-Talon, were rated equally high as the North Face Flight RTK but are very different midsoles.
-The Inov-8s are on the firm side and are more traditional in their responsiveness.
-You can feel that with the firm midsole that energy is being absorbed and then sent back propelling you forward.
-With the Flight RTK the softer midsole acts more like a spring.
+Both New Balance shoes, the Summit KOM and the Summit Unknown use the same midsole material but have different rock plates and outsoles which also greatly plays into how responsive a shoe feels.
+The Summit Unknown was tied for the most responsive but the Summit KOM scored the lowest.

 For a trail running shoe, protection is one of the most important features on the shoe.
 Depending on the trails you run, protection might be very important if you run in the mountains or less important if your trails are not technical.
-One trend we saw is although race shoes are very fast they had poor protection due to their thin midsoles.
+Not surprisingly race shoes tested very fast but they had poor protection due to their thin midsoles.
 Lightweight shoes are not known for their protection but a few still did a pretty good job.
-The Asics Gecko XT, even though not a very popular shoe with our testers, was one of the most protective shoes tested.
+The New Balance Summit KOM, even though not a very popular shoe with our testers, was one of the most protective shoes tested.
 Some of the features that made it so protective was a rock shield that stopped sharp rocks from penetrating the shoe.
 It also had a firm midsole and full rubber outsole, all of which make for a lot of great underfoot protection.
 It also had a nice padded upper which helped protect against side impacts.

-Out testing spans the course of several months.
+Our testing spans the course of several months.
 Our testers spend a few weeks running at least 50 miles (typically much more) in each shoe.
 They live all over the country so each shoe can be put through our testing protocol in a variety of terrains and conditions.
-Each tester is encouraged—to the best of their ability—to test the shoes in as many different terrain environments as possible: in the mountains, on dirt roads, buffed single track, technical terrain, etc. In addition to varying terrain, our testers have to test each shoe at different efforts including a long run, easy running and fast running.
+Each tester is encouraged to test the shoes in as many different terrain environments as possible: in the mountains, on dirt roads, buffed single track, technical terrain, etc. In addition to varying terrain, our testers have to test each shoe at different efforts including a long run, easy running and fast running.
 As mentioned above we test for six different criteria: comfort, speed, security of fit, agility, responsiveness and protection.

 What is a Lightweight Trail Runner?